How can we help?

 Melbourne VIC 3001

-*Please note that if your complaint relates to a Superannuation Death Benefit Distribution, AFCA cannot generally consider the complaint until you have received a response to your complaint from ING or Diversa (unless your complaint specifically is that you have not received a response to your complaint within the required time).
+Please note that if your complaint relates to a Superannuation Death Benefit Distribution, AFCA cannot generally consider the complaint until you have received a response to your complaint from Diversa (unless your complaint specifically is that you have not received a response to your complaint within the required time).

 Private Health Insurance Ombudsman